CSR Procurement

 Based on the Basic Procurement Policy, Kaneka Group declared its commitment to pursue green procurement, aiming to reduce the burden on the environment.
 Based on this commitment, we have established the Green Procurement Standards.

-In fiscal 2022, we revised our list of target substances to reflect the addition of regulated substances to REACH regulations in the EU.
-We also revised the Green Procurement Standards two times.
+In fiscal 2023, we revised our list of target substances to reflect the addition of regulated substances to REACH regulations in the EU.
+We also revised the Green Procurement Standards.
 Recognizing that green procurement initiatives are one of the most important elements of our environmental protection activities, we will continue to work actively with our business partners going forward.

 Procurement Initiatives